A handful more games that didn't make the list for one reason or another.

 Portal, Portal 2

 I do love me some Portal.
-A twisted action-puzzle game set in the half-life universe where you utilize the titular portal gun to sneak past obstacles, hop over long gaps, bridge two areas that otherwise wouldn't reach and do all sorts of other clever things to make your way to the end.
+A twisted action-puzzle game set in the Half-Life universe where you utilize the eponymous portal gun to sneak past obstacles, hop over long gaps, bridge two areas that otherwise wouldn't reach and do all sorts of other clever things to make your way to the end.
 All presided over by the twisted AI GlaDOS, who is both threatening and consistently hilarious.
 Unfortunately both games were also simultaneous releases on consoles and therefore disallowed by the rules I set.

 Simcopter/Streets of Simcity (Maxis, 1996/1997)I mention these two not because they're good; quite the opposite in fact.
 They're very ugly 3D games that have mountains of unpatched bugs, esoteric coding that makes them almost impossible to run on anything but very specific hardware from the early 90s (or PCEm), and even then they crash frequently, sometimes bringing the entire OS down with them.
 But you know what?
 That can be pretty fun sometimes.
 As long as you're not set on taking them seriously, playing around with their insane physics models and uniquely janky mechanics, topped with Maxis's strange sense of humor, some unironically good soundtracks and a rather controversial Easter egg in Simcopter inserted by the programmer as a prank, makes these games surprisingly entertaining even with their enormous flaws.
 The guiltiest of pleasures, these.